oobrien/vis/urban_areas/README.md

 str14/16 = Strategi from late 2013 and mid 2016 respectively.

+str14 - Some buffering/hole-filling applied.
+str16 - Only larger areas included, and buffered in metre-space.

 The Large urban areas are the large polygons from Strategi urban regions only, and buffered outwards slightly, compared with the urba areas.
 Both differences can be seen on the image here.
 Note that Strategi urban regions are almost identical to Meridian 2 DLUAs, just buffered slightly differently.

+Source: Ordnance Survey, NISRA